LibraryFreedom/tor-exit-package/resources.md

 # Resources for running Tor exit nodes in libraries

-    - [ ] Sample letter to get the $entity join the program
+    - [ ] Sample letter to get the $entity to join the program
     - [ ] update questionnaire
     - [ ] embed tor animation on LFP/torexit